stevygee/master-builder/README.md

   }
 ```
 4. ```npm install```
-5. Use ```npm run install-dependencies``` to generate a .ldrc file, make sure it contains the absolute path to master-builder
+5. Use ```npm run configure-local-dependencies``` to generate a .ldrc file, make sure it contains the absolute path to master-builder
 6. ```npm run install-dependencies```
 7. ```npm start```